PaulAlbert31/digits-recognition/README.md

 #define VERBOSE true
 ```
 The "map" file will be needed, make sure you have previously clustered the edges points.
-To make a short film out of it : (only if the images were generated).
+To make a short film out of it : (only if the images were generated)
 For the frequency cluster
 ```sh
 $ avconv -i frequency-%06d.ppm -b:v 1M frequency.avi